cdunham1989/loan_calculator/README.md

 As a borrower,
 So I can ensure my loan is being paid off,
-I need to know what the minimum montyly payment currently is
+I need to know what the minimum montyly payment currently is *

-As a borrower,
-So I know how long I will be paying off the loan
-I need to know how many more payments of the minimum amount it will take to pay off the loan

 ---